Accommodations & Accessibility

 A disability is defined by the Americans with Disabilities Act as "any mental or physical condition that substantially limits an individual's ability to perform one or more major life activities."

-You must initiate a request for eligibility review by contacting the accommodative and accessibility services office and following the stated College policies and procedures when requesting access to reasonable accommodations.
+You must initiate a request for eligibility review by completing the application linked below and following the stated College policies and procedures when requesting access to reasonable accommodations.
 It is strongly recommended that you contact us well in advance of classes.
 Accommodations for placement testing cannot be provided until eligibility has been determined.

 Disability services are provided through the first floor of the Collaborative Learning Center at Jefferson.
 The office provides the academic support and assistance that students need to achieve success in college and beyond.